zoeyg/public-write-ups/hack-the-box/quick.md

 Esigate looks to be vulnerable(https://www.gosecure.net/blog/2019/05/02/esi-injection-part-2-abusing-specific-implementations/) but we need to be able to reflect tags and there's nothing that allows that yet.
 Perhaps we can do it later on.

 There's text that states _We are migrating our portal with latest TLS and HTTP support.
-To read more about our services, please navigate to our portal_.
-Let's check for http3 support.
-First let's check port udp and port 443 given the https://portal.quick.htb link.
+To read more about our services, please navigate to our portal_, and a link to https://portal.quick.htb.

+### portal.quick.htb

+#### Connecting

+We know from our earlier nmap scan that port 443 isn't open.
+Given that the challenge is named quick, and the little snippet talks about the latest TLC and HTTP support, perhaps it's referring to http/3, which uses [QUIC](https://en.wikipedia.org/wiki/QUIC).
+It uses
+UDP so lets use nmap to check.

 ```shell-session
 ╭─zoey@nomadic ~/htb/travel ‹master*›